-Reports: White House To Withdraw Controversial Nominee For Top Environmental Post
+White House To Withdraw Controversial Nominee For Top Environmental Post

-According to multiple media outlets, the White House plans to withdraw its controversial nomination of Kathleen Hartnett White to head the Council on Environmental Quality.
+A White House official confirms with NPR that Kathleen Hartnett White's controversial nomination to head the Council on Environmental Quality is being withdrawn.

 The Washington Post first reported the decision to drop Hartnett White's nomination.
 Citing anonymous administration officials, the Post says Harnett's nomination couldn't win enough favorable support, "with some Senate Republicans raising questions about her expertise."